 Out of all the sweet things I nibbled while working on this assignment, the butter caramels are the dessert from this batch that I couldn’t stop snacking on, even as I was shooting the photos and depleting my edible prop stash.
 It’s a wonder you don’t see a half-bitten caramel in the finished shots.

 You’ll need a candy thermometer to bring the sugar to the point of perfect caramelization, but it’s a small price to pay for professional-grade candies that basically make themselves.
 Melt sugar into butter and cream, heat it up, and you’re golden.
 Or caramel, as the case may be.
 Should you want to flavor your caramels with smoked salt or other specialty salts, make it a 6-ingredient caramel by using unsalted butter and stirring 1/2 teaspoon of your preferred salt into the caramel along with the final portion of cream.

-Simple Butter Caramels
+Salted Butter Caramels

 Prep time: 10 minutes